hoodiecrow/ConsTcl/README.md

 parentheses, or, as the case might be, brackets.
-It produces a possibly recursive structure of Pair[#](https://github.com/hoodiecrow/ConsTcl#pairs-and-lists) objects, either a proper list (one that ends in #NIL) or an improper one (one that has an atom as its last member), or in some cases an empty list.
+It produces a possibly recursive structure of Pair[#](https://github.com/hoodiecrow/ConsTcl#pairs-and-lists) objects, either a proper list, i.e. one that ends in #NIL, or an improper one. i.e. one that has an atom as its last member, or in some cases an empty list.

 <table border=1><thead><tr><th colspan=2 align="left">parse-pair-expr (internal)</th></tr></thead><tr><td>char</td><td>the terminating paren or bracket</td></tr><tr><td><i>Returns:</i></td><td>a structure of pair expressions</td></tr></table>